 Do You Need a Business Lawyer for Forming an LLC in California, New York, or Delaware?

-There is no legal requirement to hire an attorney when forming an LLC, just as there is no legal requirement to pay a Medical Doctor to diagnose that weird feeling that you never felt before.
-In either case, its a good idea to speak to an experienced professional.
+There is no legal requirement to hire an attorney when forming an LLC, just as there is no legal requirement to pay a medical doctor to diagnose that weird feeling that you never felt before.
+But, in either case, deep down we all know its a good idea to speak to an experienced, objective professional rather than trying to "DIY it."

-An experienced business attorney can assist you with determining: if an LLC is the right business form for you; whether forming in California, New York, or Delaware makes more sense; what formation, organization, and investment structure best suits your business; and how other formation, organization, capitalization and other matters should be analyzed.
+An experienced business attorney can assist you with determining: whether an LLC is the right business form for you; whether forming in California, New York, or Delaware makes more sense; what formation, organization, and investment structure best suits your business; and, how other formation, organization, capitalization and other matters should be analyzed and addressed.

 If your business is complex or involves especially risky transactions, a business lawyer can work proactively to avoid legal mistakes on your behalf.
 If a legal issue arises, they will walk you through the process, representing your interests throughout it.

-Considering these factors with a corporate lawyer will help identify if a corporation is right for your business.
+Considering these factors with a corporate lawyer will help identify if a corporation or an LLC is right for your business.

 If you think you may need to form an LLC or a corporation or other business structure, do it properly.
 I would love the chance to get to know you and your business, for you to consider me a professional resource to help you form your business entity, structure your management and economic arrangements, and comply with applicable organization formalities, so that you can focus on growth and executing on your business strategies.
 Click here to make an appointment now for a free consultation, or call me at 310-567-5966 (California), 212-414-5966 (NYC) or 888-774-1474 (Toll Free) to schedule a Free Consultation.